front-end-intermediate/session-2/readme.md

 }
 ```

-If we want to work mobile first then we want to establish the default CSS as that NOT in the media query:
+If we want to work mobile first then we want to establish the default CSS as that NOT in the media query (see the `h1` below):

 ```css
 header {